2020 United States Senate election in Colorado: Background

-Gardner was elected to the U.S. Senate in 2014, narrowly defeating incumbent Democratic Senator Mark Udall in a very successful election year for Republicans.
+Gardner was elected to the U.S. Senate in 2014, narrowly defeating incumbent Democratic senator Mark Udall in a very successful election year for Republicans.
 Gardner was widely considered vulnerable in 2020 due to Colorado's recent Democratic trend and his support for Trump.
-Gardner also faced a four year grassroots campaign across the state by progressive political activists to hold him accountable for his votes, featured a cardboard cutout dubbed "Cardboard Cory".
+Polling showed that more voters had a negative view of Gardner compared to a positive one.
+Gardner also faced a four-year grassroots campaign across the state by progressive political activists to hold him accountable for his votes, featured a cardboard cutout dubbed "Cardboard Cory".
 The seat was expected to be highly competitive and the most likely Republican-held seat to flip Democratic.
-The Democratic nominee, former governor John Hickenlooper, had a double-digit lead over Gardner in the polls.
+The Democratic nominee, former governor John Hickenlooper, had a consistent double-digit lead over Gardner in the polls.

 Various minor scandals in the days leading up to the June 30 Democratic primary sparked speculation that Romanoff might win, but Hickenlooper had an advantage in name recognition, and harsh negative attacks by Romanoff reportedly led many state Democrats and voters to sour on him.